August 29, 2008

 The Perfect City by Personal Standards (Vienna, Austria)

-The first time I went to Vienna, I didn’t expect to like it as much as I did.
+Vienna, I didn’t expect to like it as much as I did.
 I was tired after a two-week trip to Africa, and headed back to the U.S. a couple days later.
 The dollar had hit another all-time low against the euro the day before my arrival, providing even less motivation for visiting an expensive European city I expected to find crawling with tourists.

 All that to say that the city of Vienna completely surprised me by how truly beautiful it was.
 From start to finish, virtually everything about my stay went right.
 From the airport I took the express CAT train to the Landstraße station, where I changed to the underground metro.
 At the city station, an Austrian Airlines check-in desk allowed me to check in to my ongoing flight even though it was two days away.
 I took my boarding pass for a flight that wasn’t leaving for 36 hours, which I didn’t even think was possible until they handed it to me.